wrightben/languages/README.md

 ### Programming Languages

 I associate learning a new programming language with suffering.
-I don't believe anyone other than me would ever look at this repo, but it's symbolic of a lifetime of virtual imprisonment in America.
-I sat in a room learning programming languages and didn't have friends or literally anything else.
+I sat in various rooms learning programming languages for years.
+I didn't earn money.
+I didn't buy anything.
+I did watch some movies.

 No one calls it The Truman Show to my face.